rodolphe37/electron-react-javascript-boilerplate/README.md

 ---

+# Create your own App!

-# Desktop application with Electron and Create React App
+## Desktop application with Electron and Create React App

 >**TL;DR:** A step-by-step tutorial explaining how to create a desktop application using Create React App (CRA) and Electron.